-SENSORY PROCESSING DISORDER (SPD) is a complex neurological condition that impairs the functional skills of 1 in 20 children.
-People with Sensory Processing Disorder (SPD) misinterpret everyday sensory information, such as touch, sound and movement.
+SENSORY PROCESSING is a complex neurological process that influences the functional skills in most individuals.
+People with Sensory Processing Difficulties misinterpret everyday sensory information, such as touch, sound and movement.
 They may feel overwhelmed by sensory information, may seek out sensory experiences or may avoid certain experiences.
+Sensory Processing Disorder is not a recognised disorder and is not listed on the DSM-5.

 People with SPD experience their world as either Hypersensitive (over reactive, sensory avoidance) or Hyposensitive (under reactive, sensory seeker).
 They may also present with motor skill problems.
 They may react with strong emotional behaviours and experience what may be described as ‘melt downs’.